Professional reviewing financial charts on a laptop

 The $250,000 threshold for the 50 percent capital gains inclusion rate will apply to capital gains realized by an individual (not a corporation) in a year, either directly or indirectly via a partnership or trust, net of any current year capital losses.

-The $250,000 threshold will factor in tax deductions taken for capital losses from other years applied to reduce capital gains in the current year, as well as exemptions like the lifetime capital gains exemption, the employee ownership trust exemption, and the Canadian Entrepreneurs’ Incentive.
+The $250,000 threshold will factor in tax deductions taken for capital losses from other years applied to reduce capital gains in the current year.
+It will also factor in exemptions like the lifetime capital gains exemption, the employee ownership trust exemption, and the proposed Canadian Entrepreneurs’ Incentive.

 Recent changes to the alternative minimum tax will also need to be considered when determining the amount of income tax payable by an individual that incurs a capital gain.